 Median Salary for Executives

-The Baker College bachelor’s degree in logistics program is a 4-year, IACBE-accredited program consisting of 120 credit hours (36 hours of major courses and 54 hours of business requirements).
-Our curriculum includes 30 general education credit requirements, operations management and two 120-hour work experiences.View Full Curriculum
+The Baker College bachelor’s degree in Supply Chain Management program is a 4-year, IACBE-accredited program consisting of 120 credit hours (30 general education credits, 36 credits of major courses and 54 credits of business requirements including one 120-hour work experience).View Full Curriculum